abhikmitra/blog/content/blog/durable-task/index.md

     Hub->>TestOrchestration: Orchestration Invoked
     Hub-->>Worker: TaskScheduled
 ```
 5. The hub is also listening to the Worker Queue and picks up the `TaskScheduled` message and invokes the TaskActivity.
-For now lets assume all the TaskActivity does is a console log.
+For now,  let's assume all the TaskActivity does is a console log.
 So the task is immediately completed.
 When the task is completed the hub queues TaskCompleted event in the Orchestrator queue.
 ```mermaid
 sequenceDiagram
     Client-->>Orchestrator: ExecutionStarted